 An awareness that “In education it is often taken for granted that technologies can ‘enhance learning’” (Kirkwood, Adrian and Price, Lind, a 2014) should be considered however this project will not look in detail as to why we should utilise digital tools within higher education; we will take this as a given.

-There is little point lambasting current products such as Blackboard however Blackboard is currently the largest installed Learning Management System (LMS) across the globe and caters for a host of courses within both Further Education and Higher Education.
-We will use Blackboard as the example, but understand other systems, Moodle, Canvas and others have also taken similar approaches in their main products.
+There is little point lambasting current products such as Blackboard.
+However Blackboard is one of the largest installed Learning Management System (LMS) across the globe and caters for a host of courses within both Further Education and Higher Education.
+I will use Blackboard as the example, but understand that other systems, Moodle, Canvas etcetera have also taken similar approaches in their main products.

-Blackboard emulates the real world, as a simulation.
-In this instance the simulation is an office environment where there are administrative processes to connect staff or students to specific files and folders.
-The system can be imagined as a locked filing cabinet where each person knows the specific code to access a specific folder within a give cabinet.
-This process inherently upholds the top down hierarchy, for example a folder that a student has access to is not a location she can put new items, unlike the tutor, the folder to the student is read only, they cannot even attach anything to this folder.
+This process inherently upholds the top down hierarchy: for example a folder that a student has access to is not a location where she can put new items.
+Unlike the tutor, the folder to the student is read only, they cannot even attach anything to this folder.
 This is the default.
 This setting comes from the administrative database centre which has to categorise individuals against roles as tutor or student.
-These systems thus by their design become a holding location for materials that staff are obligated to provide.
-The system provide’s one improvement over paper copies, namely that the student is not able to to lose the document.
+Thus by their design these systems become a holding location for materials that staff are obligated to provide.
+The system provides one improvement over paper copies, namely that the student is not able to lose the document.

-These tools are outdated and although some supplement teaching and allow for additional tasks such as lecture capture, wiki’s, blogs and quizzes they do little to embrace the medium they reside on.
+These tools are outdated and although some supplement teaching in this way and many allow for additional features outside of just storage, such as lecture capture, wiki’s, blogs and quiz functionality they do little to embrace the digital platform they reside on.

 You can see its Dot Com roots too in the VLE functionality and in its interface.
 I mean, some VLEs still look like software from the year 2000!
 The VLE acts as an Internet portal to the student information system, and much like the old portals of the Dot Com era, much like AOL for example, it cautions you when you try to venture outside of it.
 (Watters, 2014)